 Recumbent bike designs vary widely.
 This guide outlines all of the different types of recumbent bikes available to help you choose the best one for your style of riding.
-In this guide, I explain the benefits and drawbacks of long wheelbase vs short wheelbase recumbents as well under seat steering vs over seat steering.
-I also talk about recumbent trikes, wheel size, steering systems, fairings, and much more.
+In this guide, I explain the benefits and drawbacks of long wheelbase vs short wheelbase recumbents as well as seat steering vs over seat steering.
+I also talk about direct vs indirect steering, front vs rear wheel drive, wheel size, recumbent trikes, and much more.

 What is a Recumbent Bike?